Skip to content

 The average flow, together with the minimum and maximum flow, is according to data from 1958-2014.

-At present, some flow can be expected by Hrakstrandarfoss waterfall in late summer when the Hálslón reservoir has been filled.
+At present, Hrakstrandarfoss waterfall can expect some flow in late summer when the Hálslón reservoir has been filled.
 Still, there may be some water flow in early summer due to the thaw.
-Figures showing summer water flow from 2010-2021 can be downloaded here.
+Figures showing summer water flow from 2010-2022 can be downloaded here.

 Mynd 2.
 Staðsetning mælistöðva við Jökulsá í Fljótsdal.